ivan-radic/udl-documentation/README.md

 For details, please see [CONTRIBUTING.md](CONTRIBUTING.md).
 There are some design matters for your reference.

+## Development Note

+This site is built using Jekyll based on Ruby.
+To build this site in your local machine, you'll need:

+1. Ruby v2.7.x: Best version is stated in ".ruby-version" file.
+1. Bundler and Gemfile to install and update gems.
+Please do `bundle install`.
+1. Optional: If you have problem while `bundle install`, you may want to lock your Python version stated in ".python-version" file.
+1. Bootstrap SCSS via `git submodule update` (Not using RubyGems).
+1. Do `bundle exec jekyll serve` to start your local server.

 ## Other things

 For changes of UDL rules and help, please discuss on [official Notepad\+\+ community](https://community.notepad-plus-plus.org).